|Nutrition Facts (per serving)|

 Continue beating and add in the melted chocolate and keep beating until the meringue has cooled completely.

 Add the softened butter to the meringue, 2 tablespoons at a time, while beating on high speed, until all of the butter is incorporated into the frosting.
 If the buttercream becomes runny at any time in this process, refrigerate the meringue until it has chilled through and continue the process of beating the butter into the meringue.

-Finish by adding decorations to complete the festive look.
+Finish by adding decorations like meringue mushrooms to complete the festive look.